sniner/adnix/README.md

 ### Periodic update

-Create a cronjob for the update_unbound script and run it once every week or month.
-I don't think the lists will change very often.
+Create a cronjob for the update_unbound script and run it periodically, for example every night.

 First unbound must be configured to accept unbound-control: